IxBahy/Frontend-notes/JavaScript/scope & closure.md

 Let’s see what happens when our code is executed as shown in the picture above:

 A global execution context is created and placed at the bottom of the execution stack.
-When the bar is invoked, a new bar execution context is created and is put on top of the global execution context.
+When the bar is invoked, a new bar execution context is created and put on top of the global execution context.
 As bar calls to a nested function foo, a new foo execution context is created and is placed on top of the bar execution context.
-When foo returns, its context is popped out of the stack and flow returns to the bar context.
+When foo returns, its context is popped out of the stack, and flow returns to the bar context.
 Once bar execution is finished, the flow returns back to the global context and finally, the stack is emptied.

 Execution stack works on a LIFO data structure way.
-It waits for the topmost execution context to return before executing the context below.

-each execution context has two stages:
+It waits for the topmost execution context to return before executing the context below. each execution context has two stages:

-- Creation stage : first we store the varuables and arguments and the ffunction declaration in VariableEnvironment component as an inital storage "the var declared variables are initilaized with the value of undefined because of hoisting". then the value of **This** is determined "LexicalEnvironment is just the copy of VariableEnvironment at this stage"
+- Creation stage: first we store the variables and arguments and the function declaration in VariableEnvironment component as initial storage "The var declared variables are initialized with the value of undefined because of hoisting". then the value of **This** is determined "LexicalEnvironment is just the copy of VariableEnvironment at this stage"

 - Execution stage: values are assigned and LexicalEnvironment is used to resolve the bindings